 Typically, boilers are sized to accommodate the coldest days (approximately 5% of the year).
 During these periods of maximum demand, the burner is constantly on and operating at maximum capacity.
 The burner cycles on and off, maintaining temperature or pressure in the boiler.
-It is during these periods of
+It is during these periods of lesser demand, that the controller will monitor the boiler make up rate, and efficiently manage the firing of the boiler.

 The length of the burner's off-cycle is the best measure of total heating demand or load.
 In other words, the load is directly related to the time it takes for water (or steam) in the boiler to drop from its high-limit temperature (or pressure) to its low-limit or "call" setting.
-When demand is high, these off-cycles are short, and the on-cycles are longer.
-When demand is lower, off-cycles are longer, and on-cycles are reduced.
+When demand is high, these off-cycles are short and the on-cycles are longer.
+When demand is lower, off-cycles are longer and on-cycles are reduced.